-4.2.1 Expectation-Oriented Software Development
+4.2.1.
+Expectation-Oriented Software Development.
 As it has been recognized that due to new requirements arising from the complex and distributed nature of modern software systems the modularity and flexibility provided by object orientation is often inadequate and that there is a need for encapsulation of robust functionality at the level of software components, agent-oriented approaches are expected to offer interesting prospectives in this respect, because they introduce interaction and autonomy as the primary abstractions the developer deals with.

 However, although interaction among autonomous agents offers great flexibility, it also brings with it contingencies in behavior.
 In the most general case, neither peer agents nor the MAS designer can "read the mind" of an autonomous agent, let alone change it.
 While the usual strategy to cope with this problem is to restrict oneself to closed systems, this means loosing the power of autonomous decentralized control in favour of a top-down imposition of social regulation to ensure predictable behavior.
-The EXPAND method (Expectationoriented Analysis and Design) [12] follows a different approach.
-EXPAND is based on expectation networks as a primary modelling abstraction which both system designer and agents use to manage the social level of their activities.
+The EXPAND method (Expectation-oriented Analysis and Design) [1] follows a different approach.
+EXPAND is based on expectations networks as a primary modelling abstraction which both system designer and agents use to manage the social level of their activities.
 This novel abstraction level is made available to them through a special version of the social system mirror (4.2), i.e., a special CS, very similar to a CASE tool.
 For the designer, this mirror acts as an interface he uses to propagate his desired expectations regarding agent interaction to the agents and as a means for monitoring runtime agent activity and deviance from expected behavior.
 For agents, this mirror represents a valuable "system resource" they can use to reduce contingency about each other's behavior.
-EXPAND also describes an evolutionary process for MAS development which consists of multiples cycles: the modelling of the system level, the derivation of appropriate expectation structures, the monitoring of expectation structure evolution and the refinement of expectation structures given the observations made in the
+EXPAND also describes an evolutionary process for MAS development which consists of multiples cycles: the modelling of the system level, the derivation of appropriate expectation structures, the monitoring of expectation structure evolution and the refinement of expectation structures given the observations made in the system.
+For a lack of space, we have to refer the interested reader to [1] for details.